Willis Towers Watson Public Limited Company (WTW): History, Ownership, Mission, How It Works & Makes Money

 Industry Position

-For more insights into the investors and motivations behind WTW, explore: Exploring Willis Towers Watson Public Limited Company (WTW) Investor Profile: Who’s Buying and Why?
+You can dive deeper into the institutional ownership and market sentiment that is driving the stock's performance here: Exploring Willis Towers Watson Public Limited Company (WTW) Investor Profile: Who's Buying and Why?

 DCF model